0xsuryansh/searchNBAMonorepo/README.md

-This is commit removed duplicates and sorted values in query.csv and text_data.py:alltime_player_list
+This is commit Grammar updates to README.md